xlladdins/xll/docs/Excel4MacrosE-G.md

 **FWRITE**(**file\_num, text**)

-File\_num    is the unique ID number of the file you want to write data to.
+File\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique ID number of the file you want to write data to.
 File\_num is returned by a previously executed FOPEN function.
 If file\_num is not valid, FWRITE returns the \#VALUE\! error value.

-Text    is the text you want to write to the file.
+Text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to write to the file.

 **Example**